 The Rongai Route is a 7-day trek up Mount Kilimanjaro, Africa’s highest mountain.
 It’s considered one of the more scenic routes, taking you through a variety of terrains, from rainforest to alpine desert.
-This route is located on the northern side of the mountain, near the border between Tanzania and Kenya.
-It is the only route that approaches Kilimanjaro from the north.
-The route is less crowded than some of the other routes on Kilimanjaro, and it offers stunning views of the mountain and the surrounding landscape.
+This route is located on the northern side of the mountain near the border between Tanzania and Kenya.
+It is the only route that approaches Kilimanjaro from the north, the route is less crowded than some of the other routes on Kilimanjaro, and it offers stunning views of the mountain and the surrounding landscape.

 Less Crowded: Enjoy a more peaceful climb compared to the popular southern routes.